jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: contrubutes abit to figma design **Thoughts**: There is alot of design concepts I should learn and collaborate more without doubting myself inorder to learn from userflow, wireframes, design system and high fidelity product

+### Day 38: November 1, 2020

+**Today's Progress**: listening to few episodes of #100daysofcode motivation podcast by treehouse, wrote last October article then backdated.
+**Thoughts**: I'll be starting building the markdowns react project Tomorrow and need to put up more hours for  code